Maternal and Child Health in Bangladesh

 Income poverty and household food insecurity are two of the fundamental predictors of child health.
 The infectious environment that children are exposed to and, consequently, their risk of contracting diseases, are determined by water, sanitation, and health services.
 Disease and infection are harmful to children’s health and should be regarded as a contributing cause of child mortality [Table 1].
 It is also well recognized that a lack of certain essential micronutrients, which are necessary for a child’s physical and mental development, is frequently linked to undernutrition in children.
 Iron, zinc, iodine, and vitamin A are the main micronutrients.

-Improvement, research, and development of maternal and child health
+Several institutions conduct research and development on maternal and child health in Bangladesh.
+These include:

 Conclusion